nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 03 General-Purpose Utilities.markdown

 ##

-09. To hide keybord input from getting displayed on the terminal, executing:
+09. To hide keybord input from getting displayed on the terminal execute:

     `stty -echo`